opengauss-mirror/docs/content/en/docs/Developerguide/statement_history-25.md

 - `log_duration`: indicates whether to record slow queries.

-- `log_min_duration_statement`: marks the slow query time (unit: millisecond) of a SQL statement. `0` indicates that the slow query time of all SQLs is recorded. `-1` indicates that no information is recorded.
+- `log_min_duration_statement`: marks the slow query time (unit: millisecond) of a SQL statement. `0` indicates that the slow query time of all SQL statements is recorded. `-1` indicates that no information is recorded.

 - `track_stmt_stat_level`: The default value is `OFF, L0`.
-The value is separated with commas.
-If the first value is not `OFF`, all SQLs are recorded.
-If the first value is `OFF` and the second value is not `OFF`, only slow SQLs are recorded.
+If the first value is not `OFF`, all SQL statements are recorded.
+If the first value is `OFF` and the second value is not `OFF`, only slow SQL statements are recorded.

 - `track_stmt_parameter`: tracks the statement in detail.

-The logic of the code here is that one of the following conditions needs to be satisfied.
+The code logic needs to meet one of the following conditions:

 1. Dynamic statement tracking is enabled: STMT is tracked using `dynamic_func_control`.

-2. `track_stmt_stat_level` tracks the SQL for which the first value is `L0` or higher.
+2. `track_stmt_stat_level` tracks a SQL statement whose first value is `L0` or higher.

-3. `track_stmt_stat_level` tracks the SQL for which the second value is `L0` or higher, the statement run time is greater than the set value of `log_min_duration_statement`, the value of `log_min_duration_statement` is greater than or equal to 0, and `track_stmt_statement` is not enabled.
+3. `track_stmt_stat_level` tracks a SQL statement whose second value is `L0` or higher.
+The statement runtime is greater than the value of `log_min_duration_statement`, the value of `log_min_duration_statement` is greater than or equal to 0, and `track_stmt_statement` is not enabled.

 4. `track_stmt_parameter` is enabled and the first value of `track_stmt_stat_level` (consumed DBTIME) is greater than 0.